TheOldTaylor/Odin3-CPU-Underclock/README.md

 - This functionality was not originally discovered by me, but by "anonymous until they tell me I can put their name here" on AYN discord server.
 - Only use this if you have an AYN ODIN 3.
 In theory this may work with any device with the same chipset but once again I do not guarantee that there won't be issues caused by this.

+## Updates (Apr 18 2026)
+- Updated file naming convention
+- Swapped out presets with array of 9 options for variety of underclocking amounts and alternating which set of cores is underclocked.
+I haven't tested all of them but I'm hoping to go through each one at a time while running a game to see the relative difference in FPS, TDP, and temperatures.

 ## Summary
 Using the methods below, the CPU of the Odin3 can be underclocked (not to be confused with undervolted).
 This method simply limits the maximum clock speeds each CPU core can run at, it is not dynamic or "smart".
 This will override the system's preset CPU maximum clock speed.